tarofriendzy/AttWNN/README.md

-# Random Walk Graph Neural Networks
+# AttWNN: A Binary Code Similarity Detection Method Based on Attention Walk Graph Neural Network

 This repository is the official implementation of [AttWNN: A Binary Code Similarity Detection Method Based on Attention Walk Graph Neural Network].